Rubber Extrusions

 Continuous Curing

-A high-speed manufacturing process that works in conjunction with the extruding machine.
-It involves the use of microwaves, vulcanizing hot air, salt baths, oil, and/or glass beads.
-Extruded rubber products that are cured via continuous curing method have high stress tolerance.
-Continuous curing cuts cost in terms of labor, energy, and space.
-However it has higher set up and raw material costs.
-Moreover, there are certain sizes and shapes that cannot be cured by this method.
+A high-speed process integrated with extrusion, continuous curing uses microwaves, hot air vulcanization, salt baths, oil, or glass beads.
+This method produces extruded rubber products with high stress tolerance and reduces labor, energy, and space costs.
+However, it has higher setup and raw material costs, and certain sizes and shapes cannot be cured using this method.

 Rubber Extrusion Images, Diagrams and Visual Concepts